 When losing can mean injury or death, deliberately choosing to decrease the odds of success must be done with our eyes open.
 Using a lesser caliber in order to gain bragging rights must be seen for exactly what it is.

-If you are still adamant about hunting Cape Buffalo with the .45-70, make sure you discuss this with your PH prior to the hunt and get his approval first.
+If you are still adamant about hunting Cape Buffalo with the .45-70, make sure you discuss this with your prospective PH prior to the hunt and get his approval first (contact these guys if you’re looking for an outfitter that will let you hunt buffalo with a .45-70).
 After all, if things go south, he’ll be the one that has to pick up the pieces and is the most likely person to get injured.
 If he approves of your use of the cartridge, make sure you also discuss the subject of backing shots.

-Are you okay with flying halfway around the world and spending thousands of dollars just to have your PH back you with his rifle in order to stop a charge or prevent a wounded buffalo from escaping because you used a marginal cartridge for the job?
+Are you okay with flying halfway around the world to Africa and shelling out thousands of dollars just to have your PH back you with his rifle in order to stop a charge or prevent a wounded buffalo from escaping because you used a marginal cartridge for the job?

 Please don’t misunderstand me: I’m not trying to bash the .45-70 Government.